Wolverines use second-half rally to top MU

 Black graduated from Notre Dame with a bachelor's degree in American studies in 2004 and was a four-time dean's list selection.
 She prepped at Hunterdon Central High School in New Jersey, where she was a three-sport standout in soccer, basketball and lacrosse.

-The former Meredith Simon married Adam Black in October of 2010.
+The former Meredith Simon married Adam Black in October of 2010 and the couple has one daughter, Juliet, who was born in January of 2015.